veikman/lisscad/README.md

 For the use of operators like `+`, see [here](doc/op.md).

+### Editor integration

+Lissp is not a common dialect, so you may need to inform your text editor that it is Lisp.
+Here is an example of how to do that in Vim (`~/.vimrc`) or Neovim (`init.vim`):

+    au BufRead,BufNewFile *.lissp             setfiletype lisp

 ## History

 `lisscad` is loosely patterned after `scad-clj`, ported from Clojure to another